 How to clean your car is one of the most overlooked and misunderstood areas of car care.
 Every time you use the machine wash or even wash by hand but with the wrong equipment and techniques, chances are you’re actually scratching your paint surface in the process.

 Dust and dirt particles that cling to your car essentially act like fine sandpaper on the surface of your paint the instant you go to wipe them away.
 If you look closely at most cars you’ll see scratches that appear to radiate outward in a “cob-web” effect from a central light source like the reflection of the sun.
 These are known as swirl marks and are the result of improper washing and drying techniques.
 They’re caused when grit is abraded against the paint’s surface.
 Swirl marks on cars are extremely common, but thankfully removing them is something you can do yourself (check out our guide to polishing your car)

-Snow Foam & Pre Wash
+Snow Foam & Car Pre Wash

-The car detailing concept when it comes to washing your car is simple: You need to remove as much dirt and grit from the painted surface as possible before you physically touch it with anything because as soon as you do, you risk adding scratches.
-So, before you make contact with the car you should use a Pre Wash or Snow Foam product – You can read the full article on Pre Wash and Snow Foam here
+The detailing concept when it comes to washing your car is simple: You need to remove as much dirt and grit from the painted surface as possible before you physically touch it with anything because as soon as you do, you risk adding scratches.
+So, before you make contact with the car you should use a car Pre Wash or Snow Foam product – You can read the full article on Pre Wash and Snow Foam here

 What both of these products do is soften, loosen and lift dirt and grit away from the paint.
 The Snow Foam / Pre Wash is applied and left to dwell and then washed off with a pressure washer.